VirtualBrainLab/Pinpoint/README.md

 # Neuropixels Trajectory Planner

 This is a tool for planning Neuropixels recordings with up to sixteen 1.0, 2.0, or up to four 4-shank 2.0 probes.
-Based on the trajectory explorer by Andy Peters https://github.com/petersaj/neuropixels_trajectory_explorer.

 ![Azimuth example](https://github.com/dbirman/NPTrajectoryPlanner/raw/main/Images/2021_12_6_v0.1.1.png)